 The fourth most common mistake I see is officers banging on inmates’ cell doors to confirm life.
-I know that if I had to pick between a dead inmate a a grumpy inmate, I will always choose a grumpy inmate.
+I know that if I had to pick between a dead inmate and a grumpy inmate, I will always choose a grumpy inmate.
 But let me pose you this question-- does there really have to be a choice?

 Imagine this: at the end of your day, you lay down to go to sleep, get all snuggled in, and then every fifteen or thirty minutes I bang on the end of your bed to make sure you were alive throughout the entire night.
 Like any typical person, you’d be more than a little upset.

 A sleeping inmate is quiet inmate, so the solution is simple-- take the extra 8-12 seconds and watch for that sign of life.
 These could be things such as seeing the chest rise and fall, a slight movement under the blanket, etc. As soon as you see that movement, you can move on to check the next offender.
 If you don’t legitimately see any movement, then by all means do what you feel is necessary to check that they’re alive alive.
 Banging on an offender’s cell door should be one of your last resorts.
 By pausing for just a moment and being a corrections professional, and not a guard, you can add just a bit of peace and quiet to our world inside the jail.

 Here's one of my shift briefings that talks about this common mistake.

 Our job is tough, and mistakes happen.
 But, if we can focus on these four common mistakes to start, we can take a big bite out of the risk apple, lowering our chances of a missed or late check and the potential for a very bad day.

 As corrections professionals, it is our job to ensure the safety and security of every employee, visitor, and inmate within the confines of the jail or prison.
 To do that, we need to be constantly working to improve ourselves and work routines.